 'The Kingdom of Dreams and Madness' ('Yume to kyoki no ohkoku'): Toronto Review

-Mami Sunada's documentary shines a light on the inner sanctum of the legendary anime producers Studio Ghibli
+Mami Sunada's documentary shines a light on the inner sanctum of legendary anime producers Studio Ghibli

 His cheery pensioner's veneer obscures an autocrat within, and Sunada is bold and clever enough to illustrate this by recording a scene in which Miyazaki courteously interrupts his team's work and instructs — in a gentle tone, of course — the minute differences between the right and wrong way to draw a man straightening himself after a bow.
 There's no tirade or tantrum on show, but the tyranny of perfectionism — towards details which might elude his underlings, most of them belonging to a different generation to the 73-year-old Miyazaki's — is obvious.

-It's an attitude which shapes Miyazaki's views on his Studio Ghibli co-founder Isao Takahata.
-While at times empathetic with Takahata's own slow-moving work ethic — something which becomes a running concern in the documentary as the studio management struggles to get the 78-year-old to wrap Princess Kaguya — Miyazaki would then, in another instance, berate his colleague for being simply self-destructive.
+It's an attitude that shapes Miyazaki's views on his Studio Ghibli co-founder Isao Takahata.
+While at times empathetic with Takahata's own slow-moving work ethic — something that becomes a running concern in the documentary as the studio management struggles to get the 78-year-old to wrap Princess Kaguya — Miyazaki would then, in another instance, berate his colleague for being simply self-destructive.

-"He's not going to finish it...
-I've given up on him as a filmmakjer" he says.
-Takahata is basically conspicuous only by his absence in the documentary: working in a different building away from Ghibli HQ altogether, he is mostly discussed about but rarely ever shown until the very end.
+"He's not going to finish it ...
+I've given up on him as a filmmaker" he says.
+Takahata is basically conspicuous only by his absence in the documentary: Working in a different building away from Ghibli HQ altogether, he is mostly discussed but rarely ever shown until the very end.

 Venue: Toronto International Film Festival (Documentaries); also San Sebastian International Film Festival (Zabaltegi)